30+ Fun (& WEIRD) Things to Do in Ximending, Taipei

 • Ximen MRT exit 6, one of the classic places to meet your friends in Taipei, feeds directly into the pedestrian zone.

-History of Ximending: Cool for Longer than Your Grandma
+History of Ximending: Cool for 100+ Years

 Taipei Ximending Taipei in 1987